Mpilo-K/mpilo_website/content/ecology_projects/ecosystem-respiration/index.md

 - Carbon_cycle
 date: "2020-12-15"
 draft: false
-excerpt: About half of the carbon taken in by savanna ecosystems is released back to the atmosphere throught respiration.
+excerpt: About half of the carbon taken in by savanna ecosystems is released back to the atmosphere through respiration.
 layout: single
 subtitle:
 tags:
 -
-title: Total Ecosystem Respiration in Savanna Ecosystems
+title: Total ecosystem respiration in savanna ecosystems
 ---

 ### GPP VS NEE